univ-of-utah-marriott-library-apple/chrome-kiosk/README.md

 ## Quick Manual Setup

-### **Test Kiosk Mac**<P>We recommend setting up a test kiosk Mac system for these quick setup steps for initial configuraiton & testing before distributing into production.
+### **Test Kiosk Mac**
+We recommend setting up a test kiosk Mac system for these quick setup steps for initial configuraiton & testing before distributing into production.
 Login as a standard user that will mimic the production "kiosk user" for your production environment.
 We would also recommend having ssh access enabled on the system to make it easier to quit the Google Chrome application, as our methodology is meant to make very difficult to quit or use other applications like Finder or Terminal.
+### **Download**
-### **Download**<P>In the upper-right corner is a green button that says Clone or Download.
+In the upper-right corner is a green button that says Clone or Download.
 Click on the button, and then in the dropdown, select Download ZIP.
 All of the files will begin downloading to your Mac, usually in your Downloads folder.
 ### **Script**
-+ #### Copy Script<P>Next, copy or move the downloaded script named "chrome_kiosk.py" to the "/usr/local/bin" directory.<P>For example, you can use the following command to copy the script:<P>`sudo cp "/path/to/chrome-kiosk/chrome_kiosk.py" "/usr/local/bin"`
++ #### Copy Script
+Next, copy or move the downloaded script named "chrome_kiosk.py" to the "/usr/local/bin" directory.
+For example, you can use the following command to copy the script:

+`sudo cp "/path/to/chrome-kiosk/chrome_kiosk.py" "/usr/local/bin"`
-+ #### Change Owner/Group & Permissions<P>Next, set owner & group on the script with the following command:<P>`sudo chown root:wheel "/usr/local/bin/chrome_kiosk.py"`<P>`sudo chmod 0755 "/usr/local/bin/chrome_kiosk.py"`
++ #### Change Owner/Group & Permissions
+Next, set owner & group on the script with the following command:
+`sudo chown root:wheel "/usr/local/bin/chrome_kiosk.py"`
+`sudo chmod 0755 "/usr/local/bin/chrome_kiosk.py"`
 ### **Configuration File**
-+ #### Create Directory<P>Next, create a directory named "Management" in "/Library" with the following command:<P>`sudo mkdir -p "/Library/Management"`
++ #### Create Directory
+Next, create a directory named "Management" in "/Library" with the following command:
+`sudo mkdir -p "/Library/Management"`
-+ #### Change Directory Owner/Group & Permissions<P>Next, modify permssions on the newly created folder with the following commands:<P>`sudo chown root:wheel "/Library/Management"`<P>`sudo chmod 0755 "/Library/Management"`
++ #### Change Directory Owner/Group & Permissions
+Next, modify permssions on the newly created folder with the following commands:
+`sudo chown root:wheel "/Library/Management"`
+`sudo chmod 0755 "/Library/Management"`
-+ #### Copy Configuration File<P>Next, copy or move the property list file named "edu.utah.mlib.kiosk.settings.plist" into the newly created "Management" directory with the following command:<P>`sudo cp "/path/to/chrome-kiosk/edu.utah.mlib.kiosk.settings.plist" "/Library/Management"`
++ #### Copy Configuration File
+Next, copy or move the property list file named "edu.utah.mlib.kiosk.settings.plist" into the newly created "Management" directory with the following command:
+`sudo cp "/path/to/chrome-kiosk/edu.utah.mlib.kiosk.settings.plist" "/Library/Management"`
-+ #### Change File Owner/Group & Permissions<P>Next, set owner & group and permissions with the following commands:<P>`sudo chown root:wheel /Library/Management/edu.utah.mlib.kiosk.settings.plist`<P>`sudo chmod 0644 "/Library/Management/edu.utah.mlib.kiosk.settings.plist"`
++ #### Change File Owner/Group & Permissions
+Next, set owner & group and permissions with the following commands:
+`sudo chown root:wheel /Library/Management/edu.utah.mlib.kiosk.settings.plist`
+`sudo chmod 0644 "/Library/Management/edu.utah.mlib.kiosk.settings.plist"`
-+ #### Modify Default File Configurations<P>Modify the property list file "edu.utah.mlib.kiosk.settings.plist" for you test kiosk system setup.
++ #### Modify Default File Configurations
+Modify the property list file "edu.utah.mlib.kiosk.settings.plist" for you test kiosk system setup.
 Specify the path to your "Google Chrome.app" and the web page you would like to display.
-You can use a text editor or `defaults` command to modify property list key values.<P>For example, you could use the following commands:<P>`sudo defaults write "/Library/Management/edu.utah.mlib.kiosk.settings.plist" location "/Applications/Google Chrome.app"`<P>`sudo defaults write "/Library/Management/edu.utah.mlib.kiosk.settings.plist" site "https://www.apple.com"`
+You can use a text editor or `defaults` command to modify property list key values.

+For example, you could use the following commands:
+`sudo defaults write "/Library/Management/edu.utah.mlib.kiosk.settings.plist" location "/Applications/Google Chrome.app"`
+`sudo defaults write "/Library/Management/edu.utah.mlib.kiosk.settings.plist" site "https://www.apple.com"`
 ### **LaunchAgent**
++ #### Copy LaunchAgent
-+ #### Copy LaunchAgent<P>Copy or move the LaunchAgent named "edu.utah.mlib.kiosk.chrome.display.plist" into your test kiosk users home folder with the following command:<P>`cp "/path/to/chrome-kiosk/edu.utah.mlib.kiosk.chrome.display.plist" "/Users/[KIOSK USER]/Library/LaunchAgents"`
+Copy or move the LaunchAgent named "edu.utah.mlib.kiosk.chrome.display.plist" into your test kiosk users home folder with the following command:
+`cp "/path/to/chrome-kiosk/edu.utah.mlib.kiosk.chrome.display.plist" "/Users/[KIOSK USER]/Library/LaunchAgents"`
 ### **Test Kiosk Setup**
++ #### Load LaunchAgent
+You should be ready to test your kiosk setup.
+Next, enter the following command to load it:
+`launchctl load "/Users/[KIOSK USER]/Library/LaunchAgents/edu.utah.mlib.kiosk.chrome.display.plist"`
-+ #### Load LaunchAgent<P>You should be ready to test your kiosk setup.
-Next, enter the following command to load it:<P>`launchctl load "/Users/[KIOSK USER]/Library/LaunchAgents/edu.utah.mlib.kiosk.chrome.display.plist"`<P>And you should see the Google Chrome application launch and display the web page you specified with the above step.<P>
+And you should see the Google Chrome application launch and display the web page you specified with the above step.

++ #### Unload LaunchAgent
+To unload the LaunchAgent enter the following command:

+`launchctl unload "/Users/[KIOSK USER]/Library/LaunchAgents/edu.utah.mlib.kiosk.chrome.display.plist"`

-+ #### Unload LaunchAgent<P>To unload the LaunchAgent enter the following command:<P>`launchctl unload "/Users/[KIOSK USER]/Library/LaunchAgents/edu.utah.mlib.kiosk.chrome.display.plist"`<P>Note, you might need to use ssh to unload the LaunchAgent because our methodology makes if very difficult to quit or use other applications like Finder or Termainal.
-To ease initial testing, you could combine the load and unload commands with a delay of X seconds using the `sleep` command.<P>For example:<P>`launchctl load "/Users/[KIOSK USER]/Library/LaunchAgents/edu.utah.mlib.kiosk.chrome.display.plist"; sleep 30;  launchctl unload "/Users/[KIOSK USER]/Library/LaunchAgents/edu.utah.mlib.kiosk.chrome.display.plist"`
+Note, you might need to use ssh to unload the LaunchAgent because our methodology makes if very difficult to quit or use other applications like Finder or Termainal.
+To ease initial testing, you could combine the load and unload commands with a delay of X seconds using the `sleep` command.

+For example:

+`launchctl load "/Users/[KIOSK USER]/Library/LaunchAgents/edu.utah.mlib.kiosk.chrome.display.plist"; sleep 30;  launchctl unload "/Users/[KIOSK USER]/Library/LaunchAgents/edu.utah.mlib.kiosk.chrome.display.plist"`
 `

 ## Update History